HenryAWE/asbind20/README.md

 ## A. Copy into Your Project
 asbind20 is a header-only library.
 You can directly copy all the files under `include/` into your project.
 If your project has a custom location of `<angelscript.h>`, you can include it before asbind20.
 This library will not include the AngelScript library for the second time.

+Additionally, files under `io/` and `container/` are optional components.
+You can omit those files if they are unnecessary for your project.

+#### About the `asbind20::ext`
+The extension part (under `ext/`) is not header-only.
+If you wish to use this part of library, you still need to build the asbind20 with extension (which is enabled by default).

+However, those extensions are mainly used for demonstrating & testing asbind20. **The extensions are not meant to be used in the final product**, which means they don't guarantee compatibility across versions.
+Please consider the official add-ons or implement by yourself.
+But these extensions might still be helpful for prototyping your application.

 ## B. Build and Install
 Build and install the library.